 The fallback have already been defined in the spec.

 In the current spec, UL CA_n79C was included via draft CR in previous meeting.
 However, the technical analysis to check the MSD issues are missing considering the n41 and n79 support simultaneous Rx/Tx operation.
 Thus in the TP, we also provide the co-existence study on whether UL CA_n79C would falls into band n41 DL Rx.

+This TP is revised from R4-2408381, in which the contents related to the UL CA configuration of CA_n41C-n79A is removed.

 Reference